victorliangzheng88/A1---Top-Streaming-Music-Artists/README.md

 These are the steps to compile `A1.java` and run the program `A1`.
 Source code is found in the src folder.
 These steps are for use with command line workflow such as with a terminal.

 1. Sign up for a GitHub account if you don't have one.
 Set up your SSH keys with github.
-2. Clone this repository `git git@github.com:victorliangzheng88/A1---Top-Streaming-Music-Artists.git` to your machine to get a copy.
+2. Clone this repository `git clone git@github.com:victorliangzheng88/A1---Top-Streaming-Music-Artists.git` to your machine to get a copy.
 3. Move into the project's root directory with `cd A1---Top-Streaming-Music-Artists` [^1]
 4. Move again into the subdirectory `src` using the command `cd src`
 5. Compile the java file using the java compiler command `javac A1.java`